Why am I getting slow speeds with Speedify?

 3. You are using applications that are sensitive to latency increases.
 For example, gaming, stock trading, Twitch streaming, etc.

 If you fall into any of the cases above and you are not seeing good performance, try changing to UDP transport mode.

+- Try HTTPS Mode.
 If you are in a location with a restrictive network, such as a library, hospital, or even a country with restrictive Internet, sometimes these connections will block Speedify from connecting over the normal TCP and UDP connections.
-In this case, Speedfiy will automatically fall back to using HTTPS.
+In this case, Speedify will automatically fall back to using HTTPS.
 However, sometimes these types of connections will let the TCP and UDP connections through, but throttle them to really slow speeds.
 In that case, manually switching Speedify to try HTTPS while on a restrictive network might help to improve the speeds you get.

 If you are connected with multiple Internet connections, Speedify offers three different modes for how it uses multiple connections: Speed, Redundant, and Streaming.